otterscan/otterscan/docs/custom-jsonrpc.md

 Returns:

 `string` containing the hexadecimal-formatted error blob or simply a "0x" if the transaction was sucessfully executed.

+### `ots_getBlockDetails`

+Given a block number, return its data.
+Similar to the standard `eth_getBlockByNumber/Hash` method, but optimized.

+Parameters:

+`number` representing the desired block number.

+Returns:

+`object` in a format similar to the one returned by `eth_getBlockByNumber/Hash` (please refer to their docs), with some small differences:

+- the block data comes nested inside a `block` attribute.
+- the `transactions` attribute is not returned.
+The reason is that it doesn't scale, the standard methods return either the transaction hash list or the transaction list with their bodies.
+So we cap the transaction list entirely to avoid unnecessary network traffic.
+- the transaction count is returned in a `transactionCount` attribute.
+- the `logsBloom` attribute comes with `null`.
+It is a byte blob thas is rarely used, so we cap it to avoid unnecessary network traffic.
+- an extra `issuance` attribute returns an `object` with the fields:
+  - `blockReward` - the miner reward.
+  - `uncleReward` - the total reward issued to uncle blocks.
+  - `issuance` - the total ETH issued in this block (miner + uncle rewards).
+- an extra `totalFees` attribute containing the sum of fees paid by senders in this block.
+Note that due to EIP-1559 this is **NOT** the same amount earned by the miner as block fees since it contains the amount paid as base fee.

+### `ots_getBlockTransactions`

+Gets paginated transaction data for a certain block.
+Think of an optimized `eth_getBlockBy*` + `eth_getTransactionReceipt`.

+The `transactions` field contains the transaction list with their bodies in a similar format of `eth_getBlockBy*` with transaction bodies, with a few differences:

+- the `input` field returns only the 4 bytes method selector instead of the entire calldata byte blob.

+The `receipts` attribute contains the transactions receipt list, in the same sort order as the block transactions.
+Returning it here avoid the caller of making N+1 calls (`eth_getBlockBy*` and `eth_getTransactionReceipt`).

+For receipts, it contains some differences from the `eth_getTransactionReceipt` object format:

+- `logs` attribute returns `null`.
+- `logsBloom` attribute returns `null`.

 ### `ots_searchTransactionsBefore` and `ots_searchTransactionsAfter`